armstrongta/copyroom/README.md

 # Implementation Instructions:

 * Clone into the Repo
-* Create an Excel file in the same folder with the file name "stock.xlsx"
-* In the Excel File follow the exact column names and information contained in "stock_template.xlsx"
+* Open and run the recreate.py file in your IDE
+* Close out of your IDE, navigate to and open your new "stock.xlsx"
+* Following the formatting provided, fill in the appropriate information in every sheet excluding "checkouts".
+And leave Steve Rogers in the "person_dict" sheet as a place holder.
+Don't worry, he'll never make it into the books.
+Feel free to try and submit something with his name ;)
-* Then with "stock.xlsx" closed, run the app!
+* Once you've finished, save/close "stock.xlsx", and in your IDE run the app!

 ##### How to run the app: